TnmSpiroct/Exoprosopa/README.md

 </div>
 Thankyou for playing this mod!<br>
 You can contributes maps or gives suggestions by join Exoprosopa Discord Server!<br>
 Check it on my profile.
-My username is TnmSpiroct.<br><br>
+My username is RennTanami.<br><br>

-This mod requires newest mindustry build to be played (Beta 153)
+This mod requires newest mindustry build to be played (Stable Release 157)
 <br>
 <br>